watrgoat/Data-Structures/HW/HW-2-Course-Scheduling/README.txt

-DESCRIPTION OF YOUR CREATIVE STATISTIC: Shows all the free times available for the rooms based on the times that the room is unavailable.
-From 8am-8pm.
+DESCRIPTION OF YOUR CREATIVE STATISTIC: Shows the most common time that classes start at.
-MAY HAVE PROBLEMS WITH BAD INPUTS NOT MY FAULT.